 Beta Café - a Chef Restaurant with a Soul

-What started out as a small neighborhood coffee shop, became a chain of unique chef restaurants in Tel Aviv and the surrounding area when the chef Ayelet Latovich joined the business.
+What started as a small neighborhood coffee shop became a chain of unique chef restaurants in Tel Aviv and the surrounding area when chef Ayelet Latovich joined the business.
 Each has a personal touch and a relaxed atmosphere.
-The branches are located in quiet neighborhoods between green trees, with plenty of space that allows small children to run around freely.
-The menus are meticulous, ensuring a balance and harmony that appeals to a wide audience of omnivores and vegans, couples and families, those avoiding gluten and carrot cake lovers.
+The branches are in quiet neighborhoods between green trees, with plenty of space allowing small children to run around freely.
+The meticulous menus ensure a balance and harmony that appeals to a broad audience of omnivores, vegans, couples and families, and those avoiding gluten and carrot cake lovers.
 The food is of high quality and fresh, the environment is relaxed and the atmosphere is calm.
-A combination of Galilean, Persian and Southern Italian culinary influences creates a unique and delicious culinary language.
+Combining Galilean, Persian and Southern Italian culinary influences creates a unique and delicious culinary language.
 In the restaurant you will find breakfast menus alongside lunch and dinner menus, all with a personal touch.
 You shouldn't pass up a hot sardine sandwich, or short pasta with superb sausages, green beans and lots of lemon.
-As part of the unique touch, the restaurant also offers an “after-birth pot” service – quality food deliveries to the home that come to nourish and make life easier after birth and in general, for the new mother and all the other family members.
+As part of the unique touch, the restaurant also offers an “after-birth pot” service – quality food deliveries to the home that nourish and make life easier after birth and in general, for the new mother and all the other family members.

 - Location: Brodetsky 17, Tel Aviv